linrunner/tlp-doc/introduction.rst

 .. note::

-    * TLP will not make dynamic or adaptive changes to the settings beyond the events described above
+    * TLP will not make dynamic or adaptive changes to the tunables beyond the events described above
-    * In particular, TLP will not adjust the settings due to CPU load, battery charge level or else on its own initiative
+    * In particular, TLP will not make changes due to CPU load, battery charge level or else on its own initiative

 .. seealso ::